 Each of PureVPN’s plans comes with a 31-day money-back guarantee, which is particularly generous.
-CyberGhost, on the other hand, offers a 14-day guarantee for monthly subscribers, and an unheard of 45 days for those who sign up for six months or more.
-You’ll have more than enough time to properly evaluate these services before deciding if you’d like to continue using them.CYBERGHOST DEAL:Save over 70% with CyberGhost’s annual plan.PUREVPN DEAL:Save 70% with PureVPN’s two-year plan.
+CyberGhost, offers a 14-day money back guarantee on the monthly plan and a generous 45-day money-back guarantee on the longer subscriptions.
+You’ll have more than enough time to properly evaluate these services before deciding if you’d like to continue using them.CYBERGHOST DEAL:Save over 70% with CyberGhost’s three-year plan.PUREVPN DEAL:Save 74% with PureVPN’s two-year plan.

 Which platforms do these services work on?
 And, more importantly, what else do they have to offer?

 |Operating system apps||Windows, MacOS, Android, iOS, Amazon Fire TV/ Firestick||Windows, MacOS, Android, Amazon Fire TV/ Firestick (iOS app currently unavailable)|